14-year-old Dev Shah of Florida wins Scripps National Spelling Bee with final word ‘psammophile’ - Local News 8

 Dev previously had tied for 51st place in 2019 and finished tied for 76th in 2021.

+He told CNN he focused on studying the roots of words so that he would be better prepared for this year’s contest.

+“If I got a word I didn’t know, I then could figure it out,” he said.

-The student at Morgan Fitzgerald Middle School in Pinellas Park, Florida, also won $2,000 in book money to be donated to the school of his choice, a $2,500 cash and reference book award from Merriam-Webster, and $400 worth of reference material from Encyclopedia Brittanica.
+Dev is a student at Morgan Fitzgerald Middle School in Pinellas Park, Florida.
+As part of the championship, he also won $2,000 in book money to be donated to the school of his choice, a $2,500 cash and reference book award from Merriam-Webster, and $400 worth of reference materials from the Encyclopedia Britannica.

+“It’s surreal. … My legs are still shaking,” he said at the end of the competition.

 The-CNN-Wire